 Site icon Carrier of Light

-Yarrow – A Thousand Leaves, A Thousand Cures
+YARROW – A Thousand Leaves, A Thousand Cures

 Yarrow, with its botanical name Achillea millefolium, is a perennial medicinal plant popular throughout Europe.
 The Latin name goes back to the Trojan hero Achilles who came to Troy in search of the king of the Mysians, Thelephos.
 He injured Telephpos on the thigh, and healed the wound with a medicinal plant, which was later described as Yarrow.
 Therefore it is sometimes called the ‘soldiers’ herb’ – and even today it serves for curing wounds, but also many other ailments.
 Historically, Yarrow has been reported and used as a herbal remedy in many different cultures around the globe.
 A large number of scientific investigations have been made on it over the last decades.